 If a student is still enrolled at the time a module ends, no R2T4 calculation is completed.
 If it is determined at any point that all academic activity ceased prior to the end date of a module, a R2T4 calculation will be processed.

 Time frame for the Determination and Calculation: Weekly, the Financial Aid Office runs a variety of reports to determine students who officially withdrew from all courses.
 Once all potential R2T4’s are determined for the week we utilize the tool created by MinnState which is pre-populated with data that we review for accuracy.
 Once we have determined that the information is correct, the tool will perform the R2T4 calculation.
-Any Post Withdrawal Disbursement (PWD) will be calculated through CPS.
-The student/parent will be notified of any PWD eligibility within 30 days of the determination of the last date of attendance.

 During the semester, the College may obtain knowledge that a student dropped out (i.e. unofficially withdrew).
 The Financial Aid Office follows CFR Part 668.22 C(c) guidelines to determine unofficial withdrawals: